enr24/Data-Science-Academic-Projects/Statistical Modeling Labs and Projects/Readme.md

 # Lab 8
 Worked with data on demin material for a jeans company to determine how much material will be wasted and which company to go with.
 Used lienar model and mixed-effects linear model.
 # Lab 9
+Worked with data on Blood Coagulation times on a variety of animals.
+Learned how to work with mixed effects model.
 # Lab 10
+Worked with data on Rat diet trials, where the water they drank had a chemical in it, and researchers wanted to determine if the chemical caused the rat to gain or lose weight.
+Worked with Linear Models and Mix effects model.
+# Project 1
+Worked with data on student grades in a math class and wanted to see what were the biggest contributing factors to the students sucess/lack of sucess.
+Worked with Linear Models
+# Project 2

+# Project 3